TempoQuestInc/AceCAST-Docs/source/FAQS.rst

    * A: Please get in touch with :ref:`sales <supportlink>`.

 #.
-Q: What is ACECAST?
+Q: What is AceCAST?

-   * A: ACECAST is like `WRF <https://www.mmm.ucar.edu/weather-research-and-forecasting-model>`_ but with GPU's instead of CPU's.
+   * A: AceCAST is like `WRF <https://www.mmm.ucar.edu/weather-research-and-forecasting-model>`_ but with GPU's instead of CPU's.
 This means that you can have higher quality results in a faster time!

 #.
 Q: What kind of runtime improvements can I expect to see?